pmdjdias/ua_infovis/Three.js/Lesson_02/README.md

 # Camera models
 Modify the first example from the last lesson to visualize the cube in wireframe (you can get the code at https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene).
 You must activate the appropriate material property.
 Also disable the cube rotation.

-Instead of using a perspective camera, now use an Orthographic Camera.
+Instead of using a perspective camera, now use an Orthographic Camera (https://threejs.org/docs/#api/en/cameras/OrthographicCamera).
 Note that in this type of camera the upper limits are specified in x and y coordinates on the scene and not with the field of view angle as in the  perspective camera.
 Modify the parameters so that the world view is between -3 and 3 on the x-axis while respecting the window's aspect ratio.
 Compare the result with the two type of cameras.
 Is this what you expected?

 Optional/HomeWork: Add a function to ensure that the cube aspect ratio does not change when the window is resized (adapt from the Viewport Update in last lesson).